 Are you ready for turkey season this year?
 Is your bow set up?
 Have you been to the range to shoot?
 What’s your camo selection like?
-Do you have the best camo patterns for turkey season?
+Do you have the best camo patterns for turkey season like seen at greybeard outdoors?
 Here, we will go over the different types of camos available for turkey season.
 Below, we will go over are choices for the best camos for turkey hunters.

 What You Need to Know about Camo for Turkey Season

 Turkey hunters hit the woods in spring and fall.
 During both seasons, the weather is rather warm, which means you don’t need heavy duty gear.
 You’ll be able to stay warm with lightweight clothing.
+Just imagine the feeling, you are out in the wild and hunt a Turkey then cook it in your lightweight camping cookware.
+Excellent, isn’t it?
 In general, you want to choose a pattern that features a woodland/brush elements.
 We’ve picked the very best below and reviewed them for your benefit.

 It’s important to remember that turkey hunters need to stay hidden.
 A turkey has a very acute sense of sight and is prone to escapes when spooked.
 If hunters don’t have an effective shot, they may leave the woods empty handed.
 Turkey appropriate camouflage gives hunters the upper hand, it allows them to blend into any landscape when they sit motionless in the woods.
 However, as anyone will know you need to be comfortable when sitting motionless, so it’s important to choose cozy clothes that feature the appropriate patterns.